matwilso/matwilso.github.io/_posts/gpt-sim.md

 ever encounter in a lifetime, with more memory, higher accuracy representations.

-If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like thousands of world experts there in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like thousands of world experts in the room with you.
 It knows survival skills, workout routines, yoga, guitar cords.
 It can demonstrate and explain the mechanics of these things to you (e.g., [starting a fire with a magnifying glass](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
-Like having an Ian Banks Culture or Star Wars droid with you.
+Would be like having an Ian Banks Culture or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

 *People are standing having drinks on a small raised outdoor deck.
 "Everybody off the deck!", a droid comes running across the street,